Microsoft Power BI vs Google Data Studio vs Trevor.io

 - Tricky to share dashboards and Power BI reports with people who don’t have a Power BI account, especially if you want developers and end users to have different access and editing permissions.

-Large enterprises committed to Microsoft products, that are looking for a top-right quadrant tool for big data and willing to invest engineering resources in ongoing data transformation and troubleshooting.
+Large enterprises committed to Microsoft products, that are looking for a top-right quadrant tool for big data and willing to invest engineering resources in ongoing data transformation (ETL or ELT) and troubleshooting.

 If you think Power BI could be the tool for you, check out our article on Power BI alternatives before pulling the trigger.

-Google Data Studio offers cloud-based data analytics through interactive dashboards and no-code exploration of Google Analytics data.
+Google Data Studio, recently renamed Looker Data Studio, offers cloud-based data analytics with interactive dashboards and no-code exploration of Google Analytics data.

 - Designed for ease of use and rapid setup, though some features require tech expertise.